bluz71/bluz71.github.io/_posts/2017-05-21-vim-plugins-i-like.md

 The [clever-f](https://github.com/rhysd/clever-f.vim) plugin makes `f`, `F`, `t` and `T` movements more informative and convenient.

-The more informative part is achieved by *clever-f* highlighting all the matches for the chosen movement.
+The more informative aspect is achieved by *clever-f* highlighting all the matches for the chosen movement.

-The more convenient part is achieved by simply using the `f` and `F` characters to navigate forward and backward through the matches unlike Vim's inconvenient and hard to remember defaults of `;` and `,`.
+The more convenient aspect is achieved by simply using the `f` and `F` characters to navigate forward and backward through the matches unlike Vim's inconvenient and hard to remember defaults of `;` and `,`.
 In my case I map the **leader** key to `,` and I map `;` as a duplicate of `:`, hence those repeat